chiara-mauri/Accurate-interpretable-generative-model-for-image-based-prediction/README.md

 - validAge.npy is a numpy array of size (# of subjects, 1) with age of all validation subjects;
 - validImages.npy is 4D numpy array of size (# of subjects, image dimension 1, image dimension 2, image dimension 3) with images of all validation subjects (nonlinearly registered to a common space).

-the code displays the test metrics on the validation set for all the specified number of latent variables, and save the corresponding information in a pickle file.
+The code displays the test metrics on the validation set for all the specified number of latent variables, and save the corresponding information in a pickle file.
 This can be used to select the optimal number of latent variables.

 We are now ready for the final evaluation of the model on a separate test set, using the optimal number of latent variables that we selected.
 This can be done with: